What Happens to Old People Who Don’t Save for Retirement?

 What happens to old people who don’t save for retirement?
+Typically, responses to these questions tend to be pessimistic.

-Nevertheless, from what is described in a few sentences, Grandma appears to be an independent self-reliant octogenarian who tends her garden and also has a network of supportive friends to share it with!
+Nevertheless, from what is described in a few sentences, Grandma appears to be an independent self-reliant octogenarian who tends her garden and has a network of supportive friends to share it with!

-A rich life has nothing to do with money.
+Money provides us with many comforts, but a truly rich life has nothing to do with money.

-In my opinion, Grandma’s contentment in her old age has more value than her inability to live an extravagant lifestyle..
+In my opinion, Grandma’s contentment in her old age has more value than her inability to live an extravagant lifestyle.

 -People have lives.